Understanding OAuth with PKCE

 - Client (SPA typically use a backend, this backend becomes the client responsible for auth) creates a secret

-, a cryptographic random string - This code verifier is kept a secret by our application
+code-verifier, a cryptographic random string - This code verifier is kept a secret by our application

 - Client now creates a challenge (SHA - 256 recommended)